 - You Hong II – situated down a side street leading towards Central Market, this restaurant has quite a varied menu, including pizza, but the atmosphere was a little bizarre.
 Family members were dozing in front of a TV on what looked like beds in the restaurant, and another woman was bathing her child in a washing bowl on the next table to me.
 The staff were also not particularly friendly, I was quite glad when I’d eaten and it was time to leave.
 To eat I just had a Prawn Tom Yum Soup with rice for $2.50 (£2 GBP), one of my favourite dishes…unfortunately this was quite bland and not very enjoyable.

-- Tokae – on the corner of the same road as You Hong II and opposite Central Market this is a good spot for watching the goings on of early evening.
+- Tokae – on the corner of the same road as You Hong II and opposite Central Market this is a good spot for watching the early evening goings on.
 I actually only popped in here as I fancied something sweet and their banana and nutella pancake definitely satisfied that craving.
 For $1.50 USD (£1.20 GBP) it was also a bargain.
 I’m not sure what the rest of their food was like but they had a good selection on the menu of Khmer and Western food, so I’d probably give it another go if I returned.